pranavj1001/YoutubePlayer/README.md

 * Stable and light
 * Day/Night Mode
 * Responsive Design
-* Ability to search from videos
+* Ability to search videos from Youtube
 * Shows no recommendations or trending videos (shows videos only according to your search query)

 ## Screenshot